Skip to main content

 Request any public DNS entries be removed.
 If the app had an admin UI, it will have had public DNS entries in the publishing.service.gov.uk domain.

-Follow the instructions for DNS changes in order to remove these, and ask the GOV.UK Platform Engineering team to approve any necessary Pull Requests.
+Follow the instructions for DNS changes in order to remove these.

 Some applications are responsible for publishing certain routes.
 If you’re retiring a publishing application, make sure you check if any of its content items need to be unpublished and do it via the Publishing API.